 From an infrastructure perspective, UIT met the business need of a highly collaborative and mobile-friendly campus by building the Wi-Fi network in SRWC more robustly than what is currently available on the historic campus.
 While a lot of time, money, and resources have been spent on making Wi-Fi on the historic campus as robust as possible, the SRWC Wi-Fi was implemented to have over five times the density than the typical historic campus buildings.
 Additionally, in order to support seamless roaming capabilities within and outside the buildings, teams installed wireless access points in stairwells and key outdoor areas.

 Back on the historic campus, UIT teams are focused on increasing the total number of AV-equipped rooms to 240 by 2021, as part of the Campus Audiovisual Project.
 More AV-enabled rooms and enhanced video conferencing technology encourages virtual meetings, which decreases travel between the two campuses and supports our distributed workforce as more employees telecommute, work remotely, or use alternative worksites.

 “Rich, deep, highly available and easy-to-use audiovisual connectivity at both Stanford and Stanford Redwood City is essential to the transition,” said Matthew Ricks, director of IT facilities management in UIT.

 Finally, UIT offers many resources, tools, and services to help drive collaboration and connection among our distributed workforce.
 The Technology Toolkit for Telecommuting and Remote Work outlines these offerings.
 Notably, Stanford’s recommended Collaboration Tools are paramount to keeping staff connected and effective in their work, no matter where their “office” may be.

-To learn more about technology services at Stanford Redwood City, visit the Technology Resources section of the Stanford Redwood City website.
+To learn more about technology services at Stanford Redwood City, see technology resources and services available for SRWC employees.